axibase/atsd/README.md

 * Data Lake component for time series data.
 * Econometrics data store.

-## Key Differentiators

-* Time-series optimized schema allows growing the dataset without compromising query performance.
-* Value versioning is an essential functionality for EDM systems that require data provenance and reconciliation capabilities.
-* ATSD implements SQL while being a non-relational database.
-* Time series and metadata are co-located to accelerate analytical queries.

-ATSD provides extensive functionality so your developers don't have to re-invent the wheel when implementing a metrics backend.

 ## Components

 ATSD is a modular systems which includes the following components in addition to the core storage engine: